The following chart explains the AWS requirements:

 Time to destroy the resources allocated and therefore save a lot of £$€.

-Once again, you are given the opportunity to look at what is going to be destroyed.
+Once again, you are allowed to look at what is going to be destroyed.
 Type 'y' to confirm the destruction:

 Let's run the